SmogDr/edar_coursebook/docs/05-univar_eda.md

 properly but can be misleading when the distribution is skewed (more on that later).

-On the other hand, quantile descriptors are agnostic to the type of distribution they describe.
+Quantile descriptors, on the other hand, are agnostic to the type of distribution they describe.
 For example, the median is ALWAYS at the 0.5 quantile, or 50^th^ percentile, regardless of the shape of the distribution.

-The last descriptor in the list is the *interquartile range*, or IQR for short.
+The last descriptor in Table \@ref(tab:quant-desc-table)  is the *interquartile range*, or IQR for short.
 The IQR describes the spread of the data and communicates the range of values needed to go from the 25^th^% to the 75^th^% of the distribution.
 The IQR spans the "middle part" of the distribution.
 The IQR is similar in concept to a